firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: Why java not supported Multiple inheritance ? tell me solution?
 ### Q: Activity life cycle?
 ### Q: fragment life cycle ?
 Activity A1 has fragment A then replaced with B then C then D and from D to B. How memory will be created.
-### Q: Difference types of services?
-What is bound service?
 ### Q: Difference between Process and Thread?
 ### Q: Difference between Thread and Asynctask?
 ### Q: How cardboard work in android?
 VR technologies